You are here:

 Applications with Direct Costs of $500,000 or Greater in Any Year

 Pre-approval is required prior to submission of an application which will have direct costs of $500,000 or more in any given year, as per NIH policy.
-Applicants should refer to http://www.niams.nih.gov/Funding/Clinical_Research/clinical_letter_request.asp for information about what to include in their Letter of Request (LOR).
+Applicants should refer to https://www.niams.nih.gov/Funding/Clinical_Research/clinical_letter_request.asp for information about what to include in their Letter of Request (LOR).
 LORs are due at least 10 weeks prior to the application deadline.
+Due dates for the LOR are also included in the Milestone Checklist.